nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change Control.md

 ## PROCEDURE

 ### Initiation of a Change
-* Changes can arise as a result of a non—conformance, a change to an active Substance/API, product, process, premises, equipment, system or GXP change at a Third-Party Provider such as contract manufacturer or distributor or change in management systems that impacts the Regulatory Filing or ASR, MA and WDA.
+* Changes can arise as a result of a non—conformance, a change to an active Substance, product, process, premises, equipment, system or GXP change at a Third-Party Provider such as contract manufacturer or distributor or change in management systems that impacts the Regulatory Filing or ASR, MA and WDA.
 The change can also arise from a regulatory requirement, or safety related up date.
 * Upon identification of a requirement for a change, a *Change Management* Form is requested from Quality and completed by the Change Owner.
 * The proposed change is logged by the Quality Department in the *Change Request Register* and assigned a number in the format CR—XXX—YYYY where XXX is a sequential number and YYYY is the year in which the change request is initiated.
 * The details of the Change Request are documented in the QUFORM—002-1 by the Change Owner including the classification of the change and proposal due date.